brihadeesh/peregrinator.site/content/blog/albums-of-the-year-2022.md

 ## Scarcity - Aveilut {#scarcity-aveilut}

+Bleak, just the way post-black metal should be.
+This was an early contender for the list.

 {{< bandcamp 620818614 >}}

 ## Thou &amp; Mizmor - Myopia {#thou-and-mizmor-myopia}

+Trepidation and tension does make one myopic.
+Doom with a good deal of sludge mixed in, this is bleak and heavy.

 {{< bandcamp 3344058140 >}}